Trump bars Chinese-backed firm from buying U.S. chipmaker Lattice

 Imagination Technologies declined to comment.

-Unic Capital Management's $580-million acquisition of U.S. semiconductor testing company Xcerra Corp is also awaiting approval.
+Unic Capital Management's $580 million acquisition of U.S. semiconductor testing company Xcerra Corp is also awaiting approval, while HNA needs to get CFIUS clearance to buy hedge fund SkyBridge Capital LLC from Anthony Scaramucci, the Trump administration's former communications director.

+HNA, the Chinese airline-to-financials group, also needs CFIUS approval for its purchase of a 25 percent stake in Old Mutual's U.S. fund management arm.
+A person close to HNA said the two deals are "on track".

+Ant Financial, which resubmitted the deal for U.S. review in mid-July, is still actively engaged with CFIUS, a person familiar with the matter said.

-(Reporting by Liana B. Baker in New York, additional reporting by Diane Bartz in Washington; editing by Nick Zieminski and G Crosse)
+(Reporting by Liana B. Baker in New York, Additional reporting by Diane Bartz in Washington, Elias Glenn in Beijing and Kane Wu in Hong Kong; Editing by Muralikumar Anantharaman and Stephen Coates)